0xCAFEDECAF/VanLiveConnect/README.md

 Of course you can modify the SSID and choose your own password by editing the ``Config.h`` file.

+## 🕹️ MFD functions supported

+* Clock with exterior temperature
+* Instruments (speed, RPM, fuel level, engine temperature)
+* "Pre-flight" checks (oil and fuel level, engine temperature)
+* Odometer and trip counters
+* Live fuel data (consumption, remaining distance)
+* Radio (Tuner)
+* Cassette tape player (well... even CD is vintage these days 😉)
+* Head unit internal CD player
+* CD changer unit
+* Notifications and warnings
+* Satellite Navigation (maps are out of date but it's a nice gimmick 😇)

+Note: availability will depend on your vehicle's configuration.

+Not yet supported:
+* Multiple languages; currently only English
+* Setting brightness and contrast
+* Setting format and units (currently only degrees Celsius and kilometres)

+Will not support:
+* Setting date and time: your smartphone already knows...

 ## ⚙️ Technical Details<a name = "details"></a>

 In the beginning of 2000's the PSA group (Peugeot and Citroen) used VAN bus as a communication protocol